ES1xo/Exam-Unit-1/README.md

 # Exam Unit 1
  For this exam, we were given 5 tasks with the same basis of fucntions, but with different problems.
+The core functions remained the same, but other methods were needed to solve the different mazes and aoid being stuck in a loop.
+I spent a lot of time trying to figure out the different mazes and what was different, but ended up trying to create a solution that could be used for almost all of them, and tried to keep it simple.

 **Task 1**